ramiel/memoizy/README.md

   // A WeakMap only accept non-primitive values as key.
   // Let's change the way the key is created
   // In this case just return the first parameter.
-  // Note that this works for this function only
+  // Note that this works for weakMap caches only
   cacheKey: obj => obj
 });
 ```